Southern massive stars at high angular resolution. Physical separations and mass ratios: Bolometric corrections

-Finally, to also be able to derive $BC_H$ for the companion stars, we fit a 2nd degree polynomial for $BC_H$ as a function of the absolute H-band magnitude $M_H$ for each of the luminosity classes:
+Finally, to also be able to derive $BC_H$ for the companion stars, we fitted a second-degree polynomial for $BC_H$ as a function of the absolute H-band magnitude $M_H$ for each of the luminosity classes:

-The resulting coefficients are given in Table~\ref{tab:MHvsBC} and the relations are plotted in Figure~\ref{fig:BC_H}.
+The resulting coefficients are given in Table~\ref{tab:MHvsBC} and the relations are plotted in Fig.~\ref{fig:BC_H}.